Yinghao-Li/MUBen/README.md

 ```bash
 PYTHONPATH="." python ./assist/dataset_build_from_unimol.py
 ```
-suppose you are at the project root directory.
+suppose you are in the project root directory.
 You can specify the input (Uni-Mol) and output data directories with `--unimol_data_dir` and `--output_dir` arguments.
 The script will convert *all* datasets by default (excluding PCBA).
 If you want to specify a subset of datasets, you can specify the argument `--dataset_names` with the target dataset names with lowercase letters.